 The interior oven light will automatically turn on when the oven door is opened.
-Press the oven light key located on the control panel to turn the interior oven light on and off whenever the oven door is closed.
-For best baking results, do not leave oven light on while baking.
+Press the oven light switch located on the upper left control panel to turn the interior oven light on and off whenever the oven door is closed.